 Last year, Kylie Cosmetics's revenue totaled $360 million.
-Forbes estimates that the company's total value is at least $900 million, and Kylie owns all of it.
+Forbes estimates that the company's total value is at least $900 million, and, before the sale to Coty, Kylie owned all of it.
 This, plus the cash she has taken from the business, adds up to a personal fortune of $1 billion.

 The key to the company's profitability?
 Its low overhead.
 Kylie Cosmetics outsources its manufacturing, packaging, shipping, and fulfillment, and only employs seven full-time and five part-time employees.
 Until recently, Kylie Cosmetics was sold online only (with the exception of a few pop-up shops) but is now carried in Ulta Beauty stores — an expansion that contributed in large part to the company's revenue growth of 9% from 2017 to 2018.

 But before she became a Forbes cover-grazing beauty entrepreneur so famous for her signature lips that she inspired a dangerous #KylieJennerLipChallenge, we first met Kylie on season one of Keeping Up with the Kardashians, when she was just ten years old.
 Since then, the show's popularity has continued to skyrocket.
 In 2015, the family signed an $80 million deal with E! for three years of filming, through season 14.
 And in 2017, they reportedly signed a renewal deal for under $100 million, through 2020.
 According to momager Kris Jenner (who gets a 10% cut of all her daughters' business deals), the family splits the money equally.
 While Kylie isn't on the show nearly as much as her older sisters, she has long been a subject of fascination in her own right — enough that E! gave her her own spin-off series in 2017 called Life of Kylie.